aveith/aveith.github.io/_pages/about.md

 * June 23, 2018: A poster entitled "Latency-Aware Strategies for Placing Data Stream Analytics onto Edge Computing" was accepted at [USENIX Workshop on Hot Topics in Edge Computing (HotEdge '18)](https://www.usenix.org/conference/hotedge18).
 * June 28-30, 2017: I attended the COMPAS held in Sophia-Antipolis, France and I gave a [talk].
 * April 29, 2017: A paper was accepted in the [Conférence d’informatique en Parallélisme, Architecture et Système](https://compas2017.sciencesconf.org/)(COMPAS).
-* October 7, 2017: A paper titled "Resource Elasticity for Distributed Data Stream Processing: A Survey and Future Directions" was accepted at [Journal of Network and Computer Applications](https://www.journals.elsevier.com/journal-of-network-and-computer-applications).
+* October 7, 2017: A paper titled "Resource Elasticity for Distributed Data Stream Processing: A Survey and Future Directions" was accepted in the [Journal of Network and Computer Applications](https://www.journals.elsevier.com/journal-of-network-and-computer-applications).
 * July 27-30, 2015: I attended the 21st International Conference on Parallel, and Distributed Processing Techniques and Applications held in Las Vegas, Nevada, US and I gave a [talk]
 * April 30, 2015: A paper entitled "BSPonP2P: Towards Running Bulk-Synchronous Parallel Applications on P2P Desktop Grids" was accepted at [International Conference on Parallel and Distributed Processing Techniques and Applications](http://www.worldacademyofscience.org/worldcomp15/ws/conferences/pdpta15).